SenseNet/sn-preview/docs/document-viewer-for-developers.md

 ## Configuring the Document Viewer jQuery plugin

 <div><span style="font-size: 16px;font-weight: bold;">getImage</span><span style="font-size: 16px;color:#008cd1">  function</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: null)</span></div>
-The function that gives the path of a previewimage for pagenumber. (this function will be called, when the docviewer want to display a page)
+The function that gives the path of a previewimage for pagenumber (this function will be called, when the docviewer want to display a page).

 <div><span style="font-size: 16px;font-weight: bold;">getExistingPreviewImages</span><span style="font-size: 16px;color:#008cd1">  function</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: null)</span></div>
-The function that gives an array with the paths, index, width and height of all the  previewimages that are already generated. (this function will be called, when the docviewer initializing)
+The function that gives an array with the paths, index, width and height of all the preview images that are already generated (this function will be called, when the docviewer initializing).

 <div><span style="font-size: 16px;font-weight: bold;">getThumbnail</span><span style="font-size: 16px;color:#008cd1">  function</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: null)</span></div>
-The function that gives the path of a thumbnailimage for a  pagenumber. (this function will be called when the docviewer want to display a thumbnail)
+The function that gives the path of a thumbnailimage for a page number (this function will be called when the docviewer want to display a thumbnail).

 <div><span style="font-size: 16px;font-weight: bold;">showthumbnails</span><span style="font-size: 16px;color:#008cd1">  Boolean</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: true)</span></div>
 You can set visibility of thumbnail images.